 - Ciudad de México, D.F.

 - Patient: Breast Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 9 years ago, Female, Age: 55, Stage 0, HER2 Positive: Don't Know, ER Positive: Don't Know, PR Positive: Don't Know
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 9 years ago, Female, Age: 55, Stage 0, HER2 Positive: Don't Know, ER Positive: Don't Know, PR Positive: Don't Know

 - View this journey (5 Experiences)